 She teaches students to recognise the role of the creative process in the human-centric approach and cultivates an insatiable hunger for what is going on in the world of design.
 Her mission is to produce the most sought-after graduates distinguished not only by their design capabilities, but also by their enterprising skills and qualities.

-Tom is a lecturer on the Bachelor of Interior Architecture and Bachelor of Design programs, and also teaches multidisciplinary and professional practice units across other design degrees.
-He has taught in higher education for over seven years at the University of Canberra, TAFE Queensland, and the University of Queensland.
-A registered architect, Tom has twelve years of experience working on award winning projects in Australia and the United Kingdom.
-He has worked in architecture, interior design, urban design and as a design advisor to the airline industry.
-A believer in considered design Tom brings this experience and his passion for good design to his classes.
+Tom is Course Convener of the Bachelor of the Built Environment (Interior Architecture) degree.
+A registered architect, he has twelve years of experience working on award winning projects in Australia and the United Kingdom.
+He has taught in higher education for over eight years, delivering University of Canberra in partnership with TAFE Queensland degree programs, and prior to that for the University of Queensland School of Architecture.
+He has worked in architecture, interior design, urban design and as a design advisor to a major airline.
+A believer in the adaptive reuse and reinterpretation of existing buildings Tom brings this experience and his passion for good design to his teaching.

 Anatoly is a lecturer and co-course Convenor for the Bachelor of Acting and Performance as well as a director and acting teacher.
 He has studied directing at the National Institute of Dramatic Arts (NIDA) as well as the Drama Centre, University of Toronto.
 He has worked extensively at Belvoir Street Theatre and Opera Australia in Sydney as assistant director and tour director with Neil Armfield, and directed opera both in Brisbane and the United States of America.
 He has been involved in the creation of a number of musical and operatic works, worked with independent companies in Australia and internationally, and presented work in theatre festivals in Europe, Central Asia and South America, as well as teaching acting all over Australia.